Lucasc-99/NoTorch/README.md

-<h1>Py-CNN</h1>
+<h1>NoTorch</h1>

+BROKEN FOR NOW

-A 'from scratch' implementation of a convolutional neural network library (no pytorch/tensorflow) built only on NumPy and Andrej Karpathy's micrograd differentiation engine:
+A 'from scratch' implementation of a deep learning library (no pytorch/tensorflow) built only on NumPy and heavily based on:

 https://github.com/karpathy/micrograd